Stein's density method for multivariate continuous distributions: Stein's multivariate density method

 \subsubsection{Divergence based first order operators and Stein kernels}

-We now start from the product rule {\eqref{eq:42} and the corresponding Stein identity \eqref{eq:37}, with $\mathbf{F}:\R^d\to\R^m\times \R^d$ and $g : \R^d\to \R$.} We deduce a family of Stein operators for $p$ obtained by fixing $\mathbf{F}$ and considering with associated Stein class $\mathcal{F}( \mathcal{A}_p) := \mathrm{dom}(p, \mathbf{F}) $.
+We now start from the product rule {\eqref{eq:42} and the corresponding Stein identity \eqref{eq:37F}, with $\mathbf{F}\Colon\R^d\to\R^{m\times d}$ and $g \Colon \R^d\to \R$.} We deduce a family of Stein operators for $p$ obtained by fixing $\mathbf{F}$ and considering with associated Stein class $\mathcal{F}( \mathcal{A}_p) := \dom(p, \mathbf{F}) $.

-Taking $\mathbf{F} = \mathrm{Id}$ the identity function results in \eqref{eq:1}.
-If $p$ has finite covariance $\Sigma$, a more natural choice may be $\mathbf{F} \equiv \Sigma$, but the resulting operator is not intrinsically different from \eqref{eq:1} either.
-A generally different group of choices for $\mathbf{F}$ stands out: \emph{Stein kernels} which we define as follows.
+Taking {$\mathbf{F} = I_d$ the identity matrix} results in \eqref{eq:1}.
+If $p$ has finite covariance $\Sigma$, a more natural choice may be $\mathbf{F} \equiv \Sigma$, but the resulting operator is not intrinsically different from \eqref{eq:1}.
+A different group of choices for $\mathbf{F}$ stands out: \emph{Stein kernels}, which we define as follows.